LeszekR/color-juggler/README.md

 ### Centralised mocks generation

-- The same mocks are often used in many tests.
+The same mocks are often used in multiple tests.
 Therefore they have been put in a single, dedicated file.
-- This way they are generated in one place - less boilerplate, DRY, KISS observed.
+This way they are generated in one place - less boilerplate, DRY, KISS observed.

 ### `testCases` in separate file